 Warning lights on the Australian AE86 gauge cluster

-Big thanks to Fez for sharing this picture
+Big thanks to Fez for sharing the picture and another big thanks to Chris Johnston for sharing the warning lights!

 UKDM Corolla GT AE86 gauge cluster